couchbase/cbft/IDEAS.md

-166 Still, some cbft nodes might be slow in hearing the news, and clients must be careful to handle this situation of out-of-date cbft nodes, which is guaranteed-to-happen scenario.
-(Imagine a cbft node that's just overworked and slow.)
+166 Still, some cbft nodes might be slow in hearing the news, and clients must be careful to handle this situation of out-of-date cbft nodes, which is a guaranteed-to-happen scenario.
+(Imagine a cbft node that's just overworked, slow and out-of-date.)

-170 Eventually, a cbft instance / Manager / Planner is going to have a new, latest & greatest plan that's different than it's previous plan.
+170 Eventually, a cbft instance / Manager / Planner is going to have a new, latest & greatest plan that's different than its previous plan.
 Next, responsibility switches to the Janitor.

 180 Each Janitor running a cbft node knows its cbft-ID, and can focus on the subset of the plan related to that cbft-ID.

-190 A Janitor can then create or delete local PIndexes (bleve indexes) and setup/teardown Feeds as needed to match the subset of the plan.
+190 A Janitor can then create or delete local PIndexes and setup/teardown Feeds as needed to match its subset of the plan.

 192 (feedback from Alk) Alk & cluster manager team have found, in contrast to the current design thinking, that single orchestrator in a